 The beaches end where the walk towards Manarola begins, the famous “ Blue Path “, which then between Manarola and Riomaggiore is known as the” Via dell’Amore.

-Where to sleep in Monterosso
+Where sleeping in Monterosso

 In Monterosso you will find the widest choice of accommodation options including apartments, B & Bs and some mid-range hotels.